 The best image height is 30px, then the logo will display correctly.

 In the Site Identity section, you can also set a site icon, which is a small icon that is displayed at the top of the browser tab.

 Here you can also set Site Title and Tagline.

-By entering Appearance > Customize > Colors you can change the background color, main content background color and colors for each post type.
+By entering Appearance > Customize > Colors you can change the background color, main content background color, and colors for each post format.

 3.4.
 Highlighted posts

 Highlighting Posts in the Boyo theme is nothing but marking them like sticky in the WordPress panel.
 How to do it?

 You can make a sticky post from the Quick Edit option under the post.